mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 Among others, the specification recognizes the following actors as the communication parties:

-- **Publisher**: is the actor that pushes `NetworkMessage` structures to a selected AMQP **Node**.
+- `Publisher`: is the actor that pushes `NetworkMessage` structures to the local area network
-- **Subscriber**: is the actor that consumes data encapsulated by the `NetworkMessage` structure, which is polled from the selected AMQP **Node**.
+- `Subscriber`: is the actor that consumes data encapsulated by the `NetworkMessage` structure, which is polled from the local area network

-According to the specification the **Publisher** and **Subscriber** don't have any subscriptions management functionality, namely, they follow a communication paradigm called unsolicited notification.
+According to the specification the `Publisher` and `Subscriber` don't have any subscriptions management functionality, namely, they follow a communication paradigm called unsolicited notification.
 When unsolicited notification occurs, a client may receive a message that it has never requested.
-The **Subscriber** must use a filtering mechanism to process only messages it is interested in.
+The `Subscriber` must use a filtering mechanism to process only messages it is interested in.

 Lack of subscriptions management functionality defined by the [OPC.UA.PubSub][OPC.UA.PubSub] could not be mitigated by applying the [`Ethernet`][Ethernet].

 ## Ethernet Mapping

-OPC UA over Ethernet uses EtherType **`B62C`** that is used to transport UADP NetworkMessages directly as payload of the Ethernet frame without IP or UDP headers.
-To properly format the Ethernet frame the following parameters must be defined for the underlying transport protocol:
+OPC UA over Ethernet uses EtherType **`B62C`** that is used to transport UADP `NetworkMessages` directly as payload of the Ethernet frame without IP or UDP headers.
+To properly format the Ethernet frame the following parameters must be defined somehow:

 - **MAC address** - media access control address (MAC address) is a unique on the local area network (broadcast domain) identifier assigned to a network interface controller (NIC)
 - **VLAN ID** - a number identifying the VLAN
 - **Priority Code Point** - is a means of classifying and managing network traffic and of providing quality of service (QoS) in modern Layer 2 Ethernet networks.

-The specification propose the following syntax to represent address information of the Ethernet transport protocol
+The specification propose the following syntax to represent address information of the `Ethernet` transport protocol

 `opc.eth://<host>[:<VID>[.PCP]]`